ecoiahq/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >+
-      <div style="text-align: center">##### Our innovative funding mechanism,
+      <div style="text-align: center">### Our innovative funding mechanism,
-      **EcoiaFund™**, gives our clients the option to transforms business campaigns into direct contributions to social and environmental change at the grassroots level.
-With every project, we help create sustainable solutions for communities worldwide.</div>
+      EcoiaFund™, offers our partners the option to transform business campaigns into direct contributions toward social and environmental change at the grassroots level.
+With each project, we help create sustainable solutions for communities worldwide.</div>

     badge:
       label: ''